bhazzard/bhazzard.github.com/_posts/2012-09-02-how-to-build-a-floating-headboard.md

 said it was boring and lacked interest... somehow, I hadn't noticed.
 Luckily for me, all it would take to liven up the mood is a new headboard.

-Eww, you thought I was talking about our sexlife?
+Oh, you thought I was talking about our sexlife?
 No, I'm talking home decor!

 <img title="The Finished Product" alt="Headboard" style="width: 95%;" src="/assets/images/headboard.JPG" />